gibbsly/gm/README.md

 # minecraft-array-math
 A utility datapack for doing math operations with arrays of numbers

+*there may currently be some issues, if you encounter any miscalculations please file an issue with the inputs and the output*

 ## Format
 Numbers in this are formatted in a specific way to store all necessary data related to the number you are inputting
 > `{dec:0,num:[],pol:1,base:0}`